 A: I think I may have an advantage in this regard because I’m a remote worker most of the time—I’ve been working from home for about two years now.
 But the current situation has in some ways leveled how my team approaches our work.
 It’s also showcased all of the ways we can compete as a global, all-virtual enterprise.

-...
-And On to Belgium
+... and on to Belgium

 Ilse Neyrinck admits to having her fair share of ups and downs while adjusting to our “new normal.”
 But the Antwerp-based Regulatory Affairs Manager says that now she’s settling into the groove with her work-from-home setup nicely.